-A doctor was lately brought before the German tribunals for having neglected to keep himself informed as to modern methods of practice.
+A dector was lately brought before the German tribunals for having neglected to keep himself informed as to modern methods of practice.
 A servant who received a wound in the chest in April last died from septicæmia under the care of this doctor, who, despising antiseptic dressings, treated his patient according to ancient usages.
 The court held that "every medical practitioner should keep himself informed on the accomplished progress of sicence, and have an exact knowledge of modern systems of treatment.
 If these had been e ployed the patient's life might have been saved, hence the liability for negligence."
-The Court of Apreal sustained the judgment.
+The Court of Appeal sustained the judgment.

 A curious phenomenon was observed recently at the London Zoo.
 A few weeks since a fine lioness began to eat her own tail.
 In one day she removed at her leisure about twelve inches, and after a brief interval she resumed her repast and swallowed some more.
-She was then placed in a very narrow box in the hope that something might be done with Lytton says that actors invite critics to the bleeding stump, and that she might be prevented from further assaults upon herself.
+She was then placed in a very narrow box in the hope that something might be done with the bleeding stump, and that she might be prevented from further assaults upon herself.
 But she was not to be denied.
-The tail has almost entirely disappeared, Paper from the yucca, a hairy plant and she has now directed attention to one own throat.
+The tail has almost entirely disappeared, and she has now directed attention to one of her forepaws.
+If time only is allowed she may succeed in performing the astounding feat of disappearing down her own throat.